sebastiancarlos/cl-yasboi/README.md

 Also, it's not a cross-platform binary, which is outside of the scope of this guide (*read: I don't know how to do it*).
-If you're interested, you can look into ECL (Embedded Common Lisp) which promises way smaller binaries.
+If you're interested, you can look into [ECL](https://ecl.common-lisp.dev/) (Embeddable Common-Lisp) which promises way smaller binaries.

 ## Brief Description of Software Used